Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Okay, to the panel.
 Americans will work every single job.

 They just want to be paid a wage that's worth it and treated well.
+The only reason, do not let me, let me talk.

 Hey, hold on.
 I want to make a correction.

-That's exactly the reason.
+That's the other reason.

 They want an electorate where they do not have to campaign.
 They don't need good ideas.

 They will just win every single election because of the people they imported.
+That's funny because

-do you think that once we deport everyone, that suddenly Congress is going to raise
+Do you think that once we deport everyone, that suddenly Congress is going to raise

 Wages go up when there are less people to do the job.